edwardkcyu/koa-jwt-example/DESIGN.md

 ### 2. [Winston](https://github.com/winstonjs/winston) - asynchronous logging

-Console.log may affect application perfermance, as it is synchronous when logging to the terminal or a file.
+`console.log` may affect application perfermance, as it is synchronous when logging to the terminal or a file.
 Winston provides an asynchronous logging feature to cater this issue.
-Also to standardize the logging format.
+It is also used to standardize the logging format.

 ### 3. Middlewares

-Most middlewares selected here provides zero-configuration usage and add oppionated best practices
+Most middlewares selected here can be used with zero-configuration

 - kcors
-  - support cross domain access for front end and add security restriction to headers
+  - support cross domain access for frontend and add security restriction to headers
 - koa-bodyparser
   - standardizing the way of getting request body
 - koa-helmet